A Place for Mom

 Take our free care quiz

-If your parent is struggling with their sight, hearing, or memory, driving may put them and others at risk.
-The National Highway Traffic Safety Administration (NHTSA) recommends finding out whether your parent is:
+If your parent is experiencing changes with their vision, hearing, or memory, driving may put them and others at risk.
+The following signs may indicate that your parent is struggling to practice safe driving habits:[02]

-• Experiencing difficulty reading or recognizing road signs or hearing emergency sirens or people honking
+• They have difficulty reading or recognizing road signs or hearing emergency sirens and honking

 • Forgetfulness or confusion